ugnjhjf/COMP2411_DBGP/README.md

 # COMP2411_DBGP
-A Online Shopping System (OSS) with Orcale Databse.
+A Online Shopping System (OSS) with Orcale Database.
 Due on 2 Dec 2023.